probhakarroy/way2smswrapper/README.md

 # way2smswrapper
-A Python Messaging Module Using Way2Sms & Selenium.
+A Python Messaging Module Using Way2Sms & Selenium Module.
 Created By $implic@

 Requirements :-